Microscopic origin of orbital magnetization in chiral superconductors: Microscopic derivation

+Throughout this work we use the notation, $ i,j$ for occupied bands and $m,n$ for unoccupied bands.
 We caution the reader that the term ``occupied state'' in this context does not imply a fixed particle number, i.e.~$\sum_{\vec k}\mathrm{Tr}(P({\vec k}))$ is not the total number of electrons because the BCS ground state is not a charge eigenstate.
 This language is used only to emphasize the analogy with the Hartree-Fock density matrix.

 We now consider the perturbed ground state to linear order in the vector potential $\vec A_{\vec q}$.
 The corresponding correction to the density matrix can be written as,

 where $X\propto\vec A_{\vec q}$ are linear-response coefficients.
 The resulting change in the grand potential is $ \delta \Omega = \mathrm{Tr}(\delta P\,\hat{\Omega})$,